Jack Steele: 2020

-Co-captaincy (2021–)
+Co-captaincy (2021–2025)

 Ahead of the 2021 AFL season, Steele was named co-captain of St Kilda alongside incumbent skipper Jarryn Geary.
 The honour was all the more significant as Steele had not been part of the leadership group in 2020, although he began to sit in on meetings in the second half of that season.
 An introvert, Steele did not initially see himself as an AFL captain.
 However, he was encouraged by Saints' captain Geary to take up a leadership role at the club: “I never thought about [being captain], just because of how quiet I am...He (Geary) said: ‘it’s OK to be different.
 He always showed a lot of faith in me, not just in my leadership but in my ability.
 For a lot of my career, I have had belief issues in myself.
 He’s been one constant person and teammate that’s believed in me since I got to the club.”

 Steele played his 100th AFL match in Round 3 against Essendon and amassed an equal career-high 35 disposals in his milestone game.

 Despite the Saints not reaching the heights of the previous season, Steele had a sensational year.
 Steele averaged a career-best 29 disposals, 14 contested possessions, eight tackles and six clearances for the season and topped the club in all key statistical metrics.
 Steele also had the highest number of tackles in the year (185, just one short of the all-time record) and placed in the league's top-10 for total contested possessions (fourth), pressure acts (fifth), clearances (eighth) and disposals (tenth).
 Steele had less than 25 disposals only four times for the year, while he had 30 disposals or greater in 10 games, including a season-high 37 disposals against Port Adelaide in prolific game in Round 18 where he also had eight marks, seven tackles, four clearances and kicked a goal.
 Steele collected a whopping 14 tackles twice, against Collingwood in round 16 and Carlton in Round 20, also collecting 36 disposals in both games.

 For his impressive 2021 season, Steele earned a number of awards including his second consecutive Trevor Barker Award (securing 234 votes, 79 votes ahead of second place) All-Australian selection and the AFL Players' Association Most Courageous Player Award.

+After the 2025 season, Steele told St Kilda of his desire to step down as captain, "At his recent year-end exit interview Jack Steele advised the club of his desire to step down from the captaincy," a St Kilda club statement read.
+Despite Steele's preference of remaining at St Kilda for the remainder of his two-year contract, St Kilda officials told him on that they were open to him facilitating a trade to another club.